 Each patient’s individual treatment needs are different.
 Treatment will depend on the number, size and location of the failing veins, as well as how fast you heal, and the level of cosmetic results you desire.
 After an initial consultation, we can give you a rough estimate of the number of treatments you will need.

 We cannot treat your genetic predisposition to develop varicose or spider veins so that new veins may reappear in the same area or other areas.
 Usually, a touch-up treatment to remove new veins will be needed every 1-3 years.
-Will my varicose veins go away completely after one treatment?
-When treated with Endovenous Laser Ablation (Endolaser, EVLT) the vein that was treated will go away completely.
-However, these veins are usually accompanied by smaller varicose veins and spider veins that will need to be taken care of with additional treatments.

 The treatments and procedures performed for large varicose veins are covered by most insurance plans when deemed medically necessary (non-cosmetic).
 Spider veins are considered cosmetic and are not covered.
 Each insurance plan’s coverage is different and only upon receiving the claim will they make the final decision.

 Endovenous laser ablation (Endolaser, EVLT) is the most effective treatment for varicose veins, often requiring only one treatment in order for them to disappear.
 However, you may need several treatments in order to take care of the additional smaller spider veins that may be present.